-Check out this awesome drone shot taken by Greg Skriloff that shows what the cave looks like from a different angle.
+Check out this excellent drone shot taken by Greg Skriloff that shows what the cave looks like from a different angle.

-Heading past the Morrison Cave is also where the rock circles are that have become a very popular spot for photos as well.
+Heading past the Morrison Cave is also where the rock circles are that have become a trendy spot for photos as well.

 There is also a viewpoint that shows you the Morrison Cave from far away (above photo).
 After exploring for a while, we headed back on the trail we came in on to the car.

 There is also a dirt access road that you can park near and walk up from (above photo).
-It is technically closer than the way I described here, but the way I described is a lot more fun as it is a unique trail with a lot to look at.
+It is technically closer than the way I described here, but the way I described is a lot more fun.
 On the way back down the hill driving, you will be treated to some fantastic coastal views as well if the weather is clear.

 All in all, this is a fun hike in the city that has the same type of vibe that Murphy’s Ranch did.
-If you are a fan of The Doors then it could be a cool spot to see, but it appears to me that it has turned into just a place where people practice graffiti.
-The area surrounding has a lot of fun place to explore though, so it is a easy hike to recommend.
+If you are a fan of The Doors, then it could be a cool spot to see, but it appears to me that it has turned into just a place where people practice graffiti.
+The surrounding area has a lot of fun places to explore though, so it is an easy hike to recommend.
 Let me know your thoughts in the comments.